ASNeG/OpcUaStack/docs/source/1_getting_started/hello_world.rst

     <NodeSetFile>@CONF_DIR@/HelloWorldNodeSet.xml</NodeSetFile>
   </InformationModel>

 This might seem quite complicated, but actually you won't need to make your XML node sets manually.
 You can use our `OPC UA Designer`_ to make this process easier.
 However we do everything ourselves, so that we can learn some basic OPC UA conceptions.
 If you are already familiar to the protocol, just skip the rest of the section.

-*OPC UA Information* model is split into *namespaces*.
+OPC UA :term:`Information Model` is split into *namespaces*.
 Each of them must have its *namespace index*.
 Index 0 is reserved for the OPC UA standard namespace, where all standard types are described.
 In our application it is stored in **Opc.Ua.NodeSet.xml**.
 The application can't work without it, so we need to include this file in our configuration.

 In **HelloWorldNodeSet.xml** we've described our own *namespace* by defining *NamespaceUri*:

 .. code-block:: xml
     :emphasize-lines: 2